Difference Between Accounting and Financial Management

 The primary objective is reporting the financial information or transactions using Generally Accepted Accounting Principles (GAAP).

 Accounting can be divided into several fields like Financial Accounting, management accounting, tax accounting, and cost accounting.
-The two main types are:
+However, the two main types are:

-- Financial Accounting: Reporting financial information to external users like creditors, suppliers, government agencies, analysts, etc. is financial accounting
+- Financial Accounting: This involves reporting financial information to external users like creditors, suppliers, government agencies, and analysts.
+Many businesses also turn to accounting outsourcing services for their financial accounting needs, leveraging specialized providers to manage compliance and reporting efficiently.

 - Management accounting: Reporting financial information to internal users like management and employees is called management accounting.